kmwtechnology/lucille/doc/site/content/en/docs/getting-started/your-first-pipeline.md

     # Path(s) to the source file(s)
     paths: ["my-source.csv"]

-    # Tell the FileConnector how to handle CSV files
+    # Apply the CSV file handler (with default options) to *.csv files.
+    # Each CSV file is parsed row by row; one Document is emitted per row.
     fileHandlers: {
       csv: {}
     }